ChrisLawther/ChrisLawther.github.io/_posts/2024-07-01-configuring-your-app-at-launch-for-testing.md

 For day-to-day development, we may wish (or be required) to work against something other than the production environment.

-In Product → Scheme → Edit Scheme (`⌘ <`, which on my keyboard at least is achieved by `⌘ Shift ,`), select "Run" from the sidebar and then the "Arguments" tab.
+In Product → Scheme → Edit Scheme (`⌘ <`, which on my UK keyboard is achieved by `⌘ Shift ,`), select "Run" from the sidebar and then the "Arguments" tab.
 Add two arguments to "Arguments Passed on Launch" for each variable you want to override.
 Set the value for the first in each pair to the `UserDefaults` key prefixed with a single `-` and set the second value to the desired value.

 For example, to set `baseURL` to `"https://staging.myapp.com/api"` you would need these as two consecutive arguments: